ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^scale-list]: I thought that `Data.List` would likely have a function for scaling lists up by a given factor since it seemed like a common list operation, however, unfortunately it does not have any such function from what I can tell.

 [^avatar-dimensions]: Currently the `convertAvatarToImage` function does not have proper handling for cases in which a non-square avatar is passed into it.
 I realized this when writing this article and quickly filed an [issue](https://github.com/ExcaliburZero/pixelated-avatar-generator/issues/15) for it.
 This shouldn't happen if just the avatar generation functions of the library are used, but similar functions created by users of the library could yield avatars that not specifically squares.

+[^image-formats]: I was mainly focused on trying to add support for PNG, GIF, and JPEG, as those tend to be the three more commonly used image formats for online images.
+As of yet, however, I have not added support for JPEG image encoding.

+[^gif-encode]: Actually `encodeColorReducedGifImage` returns a `Either String ByteString` rather than just a `ByteString`.
+I'mactually unsure exactly why it returns an Either rather than just a bytestring.
+I think this isdue to its use of `encodeGifImageWithPalette` which can "return errors if the palette is ill-formed".
+However, if it is generating the correctly formed (non-Either) pallete then there should be no reason that the call to `encodeGifImageWithPalette` should return a Left.
+To solve this difference in the encoding function I just wrapped the result of the function in [a case statement pulling out the Right value](https://github.com/ExcaliburZero/pixelated-avatar-generator/blob/master/src/Graphics/Avatars/Pixelated.hs#L186-L189).
+I sure hope that it doesn't ever yeild a Left.